Liya-23/Text_to_audio/README.md

 Installation
 To get started with our TTS web app, follow these steps:

-Clone the project repository:
+Clone of the project repository: git clone https://github.com/yourusername/your-tts-app.git

-bash
-Copy code
-git clone https://github.com/yourusername/your-tts-app.git
-Navigate to the project directory:
+Navigate to the project directory: cd your-tts-app

-bash
-Copy code
-cd your-tts-app
-Install the required Python packages:
+Install the required Python packages: pip install -r requirements.txt

-bash
-Copy code
-pip install -r requirements.txt
 Running the Web App
-To run the TTS web app, execute the following command:
+To run the TTS web app, execute the following command: python app.py

-bash
-Copy code
-python app.py
 The web application will be accessible at http://localhost:4567 in your web browser.